Athma-Vasi/Memoji-Card/README.md

 #### March 23, 2023 Update

+There are certainly many improvements that I can make, having improved my skills since I first built this project.
+For sentimental reasons, all modifications were designed to be as minimally disruptive to the original theme and presentation as possible.

+These are the changes I made:

 - made it responsive
 - game logic is unchanged
 - modified jsx for better readability